 Manito Park is home to five showcase gardens, but the flowers don’t have to be in bloom for the park to be at its best.
 At Nishinomiya Tsutakawa Memorial Japanese Garden, scarlet maple leaves beautifully frame serene koi ponds and footbridges.
 South of the park, visitors will find a canopy of gold foliage covering Manito Boulevard – a perfect spot for a neighborhood stroll.
-When you’re done, reward yourself at nearby Rockwood Bakery.

 Fall colors can be found throughout the 37-mile Centennial Trail, but the section that runs from Gonzaga University through Riverfront Park offers the most deciduous trees.
 On a particularly clear day, you can even catch the leaves reflecting off the neighboring Spokane River.